oreinecke/couchgis/README.md

 [Dates or ranges of dates](couchgis/views/lib/ranges.js) are expressed as a string as such:
 - Dates can be given in DD.MM.YYYY, YYYY.MM.DD, YYYY/MM/DD, DD/MM/YYYY i.e. I
-  only expect the year to be four digits, the digits to be consecutive, and I don't care about the order as long as it follows hierarchy.
+  only expect the year to be four digits, digits to be consecutive, and I don't care about the order as long as it follows hierarchy.
-- Date intervals are written as `"<date> - <date>"` ("to" or something would hinder internationalization even more).
-Hence **the dash must not be used as a separator!**
+- Date intervals are written as `"<date> - <date>"` ("to" or something hinders internationalization).
+Hence, **the dash must not be used as a separator!**
 - If the day is left out, `"03/2004"` equals `"01/03/2004 - 31/03/2004"`, ditto
   for months.
 - If the entire date is left out, it is treated as +/- infinity. `"- 03/2004"`